-Along with winter's slippery snowfalls, freezing rains, blowing snow and low visibility, and frigid, arctic temperatures, area motorists should prepare themselves and their vehicles for traveling in hazardous conditions on our streets, roads and highways.
+Along with winter’s first measurable snowfall, or freezing rains, or blowing snow, or frigid, arctic temperatures, area motorists should prepare themselves and their vehicles for traveling in hazardous conditions on our streets, roads and highways.

-There are many safe-driving tips for teens and adults for driving in Iowa in the winter that should be adhered to, including:
+There are many safe-driving tips on driving in Iowa in the winter that should be adhered to, including: